-Students benefit from a wide choice of co-curricular activities, sports and leading roles in our community partnership programme.
+Students benefit from a wide choice of co-curricular activities, sports as well as leading roles in our community partnership programme and Joyce Grenfell programme.

 Departments regularly run A level subject-specific field trips and workshops to expand learning.
 For example, our biology students have visited London zoo, economics students toured the Bank of England, drama students enjoyed Chichester Festival and media studies students have travelled to the British Film Institute.